-The R/V Neil Armstrong is scheduled for completion by 2014 and will eventually replace R/V Knorr.
+The R/V Neil Armstrong is scheduled to arrive at WHOI in 2016.
 It will continue WHOI's proud tradition of seagoing oceanography that is the driving force behind the Institution's leadership in ocean science and engineering.

 With funding from the WHOI Ocean Life Institute, the WHOI Access to the Sea program, the National Science Foundation and others, WHOI biologist Stephanie Jenouvrier authored a study that links disappearing sea ice to the declining emperor penguin population in Antarctica.